 The attorneys at the Brannon Law Firm handle personal injury cases, including those involving Farming Accidents.
 If you have experienced a Farming Accident and have been harmed as a result, you may be able to make a legal claim for the harms and losses you have suffered.
 It is in your benefit to seek out more information to determine if your Farming Accident was caused by the negligent acts or omissions of others.
 Information on what Farming Accidents are and what it might mean for you can be found below.
-Additionally, the personal injury attorneys at the Brannon Law Firm invite you to contact us, either at 937-228-2306 or 1-800-VERDICT to learn whether you can make a claim for a Farming Accident.
+Additionally, the Dayton personal injury lawyers at The Brannon Law Firm invite you to contact us, either at 937-228-2306 or 1-800-VERDICT to learn whether you can make a claim for a Farming Accident.

 Farming has always been an important industry in the State of Ohio, providing jobs, income, and food for many thousands of people.
 However, farming has also been a dangerous activity despite the advancements in safety equipment since the occupation involves long hours, physical labor, exposure to the elements, working with big machinery and sometimes big animals.
 This work often occurs in remote locations, so that when an accident or an injury does occur, help may be far away.
 It is important for farmers and those who work on farms to be mindful of the various risks posed by their particular farming activity and utilize safety equipment whenever possible.

 Farming Accidents are any accidents or incidents that occur while working on a farm or in the agricultural industry.
 Some common examples of Farming Accidents are:

 - Injuries from farm implements such as balers, augers, and power takeoff

 - Heavy equipment such as front end loaders, skid steers, and backhoes

 - Accidents involving farm vehicles such as farm trucks and ATVs